Facilities and access at Tring

 Picnic areas

-Some outdoor picnic benches have lift-up seats for wheelchair users.
+Some of our outdoor picnic benches have lift-up seats for wheelchair users.

 Shop

-Find a great range of nature-inspired gifts for all ages, including mineral specimens, soft toys, games, books, posters and greetings cards.
-The shop is on the ground floor and is open Tuesday-Sunday and bank holidays, 10.00-17.00.
+We've got a great range of nature-inspired gifts for all ages, including mineral specimens, soft toys, games, books, posters and greetings cards, in our shop.

 Explore the galleries